Ansible Architecture Diagram

 In reality, Ansible is relatively easy to install and operate.
 However, it is not a single entity.
 Instead, it comprises tools, modules, and software-defined infrastructure that form the ansible toolset configured from a single host that can manage multiple hosts.

-We will discuss the value of idempotency with Ansible modules later in mind.
-Even with the idempotency nature of modules, you can still have users of Ansible automate over each other.
+We will discuss the value of idempotency with Ansible modules later.
+Even with modules’ idempotency, you can still have users of Ansible automate over each other.
 Ansible Tower or AWS is the recommended solution for multi-team automation efforts.

 Ansible vs Tower